I’ve had several roomates through out my life.

 When _b0mbshell reaches 200 Chic Points, she will be in the Style Council!

 I’ve only had one roommate.
 She was great for carrying me back to bed & taking off my shoes on those nights when I partied a bit too hard.
 However, she was also a tad bit inconsiderate.
-I remember one night, I was cramming to get some homework done & she was on her laptop listening to music, which wouldn’t of bothered me if she had her headphones on!posted almost 4 years ago
+I remember one night, I was cramming to get some homework done & she was on her laptop listening to music, which wouldn’t of bothered me if she had her headphones on!posted over 4 years ago

 I can’t even imagine what it would be like to have a room mate.